wp-plugins/wp-to-twitter/readme.txt

 Contributions by [Thor Erik](http://www.thorerik.net), Bill Berry and [Andrea Baccega](http://www.andreabaccega.com).
 Some code previously contributed is no longer in this plug-in.
 Other bug fixes and related citations can be found in the changelog.

 == Changelog ==

+= 2.4.9 =

+* Bug (notice) fix: undefined variable.
+* Bug fix: url encoding on Retweet links
+* Removed some functions providing upgrade support with older versions of WP to Twitter (pre OAuth)
+* Fixed bug in WP Tweets PRO which broke archiving of past Tweets.
+(Requires WP Tweets PRO 1.2.1)
+* Added support for Twitter Friendly Links if installed.
+* Added: Saves failed tweets for reference and manual tweeting.

 = 2.4.8 =